 Zeroing in on childhood obesity

 The fact that September is National Childhood Obesity Awareness Month means that childhood obesity is well accepted as an epidemic in our country.
-Children’s Hospitals and Clinics of Minnesota recently released a white paper that examined the issue of childhood obesity.
+Children’s Minnesota recently released a white paper that examined the issue of childhood obesity.
 The assessment revealed a startling conclusion from an obesity expert with the World Health Organization that “the die is cast by the age of five,” referring to the prenatal and early childhood determinants of a child’s likelihood of becoming obese.

 The frustration is that we know the causes and even the solutions, but the pathway to success is far from clear.
 We know that getting kids to exercise more, eat healthier and avoid too much screen time are part of the equation.
 However, when we add in the factors of underlying health disparities, food deserts, the need for family-based interventions or acceptance of healthier prenatal and early childhood practices, the answers quickly become far more complicated.